Wtecchio/Project-Group-4/README.md

 <img src="Question 1 Over'rated'/data/movies_per_star.png" width="500">

+Based on rotten tomatoes, the most movie count were rated three stars, followed by four stars.

 ---------------------------------------------------------

 <b>Movie Counts based on Star Rating per Streaming Service</b>

 <img src="Question 1 Over'rated'/data/star_moviecount.png" width="500">

+Netflix has significantly high ratings on four star and five star ratings compared to other streaming services.

 ### Question 2: How have movies improved(ratings) and have customer interactions increased?
 Austin and Aimee explore how movie ratings have changed and whether or not more people have interacted with a movie over a 10-year period.
 The <a href="Project-Group-4/Question 2/Question 2(with Graphs).ipynb">code</a> generates charts to show how the movie ratings and interactions have changed over the 10 years.
 Our goal was also to see how COVID may have affected these interations.